 When it comes to hard drive disposal – especially with increasing numbers of data breaches and identity theft – ensuring the data on the device is securely destroyed is always a top priority.

-There are three main ways used to remove data from a hard drive – destruction, degaussing, and formatting – but only hard drive destruction can provide 100% security and the ability to recycle materials after.
+There are three main ways to remove data from a hard drive – destruction, degaussing, and formatting.
+However, only hard drive destruction can provide 100% security and the ability to recycle materials after.

 Have Hard Drives to Destroy and Recycle?